maxja/rustok/chapters/ch01-introducing-rust/README.md

 16. `#[allow(dead_code)]` is an attribute that allows the compiler to ignore the warning about unused code.
 17. `cargo run` will compile and run the program with debug information.
 And `cargo run --release` will compile and run the program with optimizations enabled, ignoring `cfg!(debug_assertions)` block.
 18. Comments can be done using `//` for single-line comments and `/* */` for multi-line comments.

+### Safety

+Introduce enumeration type with fixed list of variants.

+1. `#[derive(Debug)]` allowed print macros to access represenation of enumeration.
+2. Initialize an empty vector and specify it as mutable, with `mut` declaration prefix.
+3. Add new element to vector using `.push()` method.
+4. To manually remove variable and it's value `drop` procedure is used.
+5. Programm would not compile, as compiler detects attempt to late access to the variable in `println!` macro after it was moved.

 ## Questions